 Mac users have always had the advantage of a wider range of features than in the Windows version, so it was with great excitement when an update, to be called Scrivener 3 for Windows, was announced.
 The birth has been long and arduous, I guess for developers as well as users, but we now have full commercial availability.
 A trial version is free to download on the Literature and Latté website.

 As I’ve said, it wasn’t ever a quick program to learn, and the developers have struggled trying to marry what’s possible in Mac with what’s possible in Windows, so users of the earlier version will see a completely different screen layout (see below) and this could be daunting.
 I’m not sure this will be a problem if someone is coming at it new.

 There are still, unfortunately, lots of hidden features which need mining of the menu system, and possibly searching through forums and Youtube, to unearth.
 So it ever was.
 I have to say, I’ve never found the in-built Scrivener manual to be enlightening.

-There are new features, (listed on the Literature and Latté site here) particularly the ability to work with metadata, and the whole layout looks a lot cleaner when you get used to it.
+There are new features in Scrivener 3 for Windows, (listed on the Literature and Latté site here) particularly the ability to work with metadata, and the whole layout looks a lot cleaner when you get used to it.
 I assume this is due to replicating the Mac.
 It’s also possible to change how it looks if you don’t like the default but, personally, I do.